Who’s Who (Doing What Where)

 Loch Leven Sea Savers

-Loch Leven Sea Savers is a community citizen-science group of all ages, established to address long-standing concerns about water quality in the loch, the first task being sewage discharge.
+Loch Leven Sea Savers, based around Ballachulish and Glencoe in the Highlands, is a community citizen-science group of all ages, established to address long-standing concerns about water quality in the loch.

 Papa Westray Community-Owned Water System